umap-project/umap/docs/architecture/frontend.md

 # The frontend

+!!! info "These are notes"

+    Consider this page as notes taken while exploring uMap.
+It's not covering everything but hopefully will help you get a basic understanding of how things work.

-uMap is using Leaflet on the frontend.
-It's actually extending it: each uMap object extends the ones from Leaflet.
+uMap uses Leaflet on the frontend.
+A lot of uMap objects extends the ones from Leaflet with additional abilities.

 ```mermaid
 erDiagram